 - Daniel Kuppitz, Blockchain Architect

 Tangible DAO and structure

-Tangible is primarily a DAO (decentralized autonomous organization) meaning the token-holders have voting and governance rights.
-Changes to smart contracts etc need to be voted in.
+Although in its infancy, Tangible aims to be as close to a DAO (decentralized autonomous organization) as possible, meaning the token-holders have voting and governance rights.
+Changes such as those to smart contracts etc need to be voted in.

 Tangible Labs (TNFT ltd BVI)

 Tangible Labs mints and sells TNFTs.
 Contributors to the DAO and smart contracts (cannot make any changes after deployment).